Header Banner

-How To: Apply Newton's laws of motion to landings with NASA
+How to Apply Newton's laws of motion to landings with NASA

 Want to know about Newton's three laws of motion and how they affect aircraft landings?
 NASA has answers.
 NASA, aka the National Aeronautics and Space Administration, tells how Newton's laws apply to landings.
 There's no better place to learn from than the juggernaut of space exploration.